huggingface/transformers/docs/source/en/testing.md

 EMPTY_CACHE_FN = torch.npu.empty_cache
 DEVICE_COUNT_FN = torch.npu.device_count
 ```
 This format also allows for specification of any additional imports required.
-To use this file to replace equivalent methods in the test suite, set the environment variable `TRANSFORMERS_TEST_DEVICE_SPEC` to the path of the spec file.
+To use this file to replace equivalent methods in the test suite, set the environment variable `TRANSFORMERS_TEST_DEVICE_SPEC` to the path of the spec file, e.g. `TRANSFORMERS_TEST_DEVICE_SPEC=spec.py`.

 Currently, only `MANUAL_SEED_FN`, `EMPTY_CACHE_FN` and `DEVICE_COUNT_FN` are supported for device-specific dispatch.

 ### Distributed training